x0reaxeax/NS2EB/README.md

 	* The Interrupt Handler takes over execution on each attempt to read an invalid MSR, however, it should be noted that the Interrupt Handler executes all of its shenanigans first, before executing the second (closing) `RDTSC` instruction, to calculate a clock diff.
 		This should hopefully have no significant impact on the results, besides the invalid MSR times having a higher execution time ground.
 	* This can be also avoided almost completely by placing the `RDTSC` instruction at the top of the Interrupt Handler.
+* #### Testing on a KVM-accelerated VM
+	* If NS2EB is running inside a KVM-accelerated VM, be aware that some MSRs might be actually passed through to the host system instead of being fully emulated.
+This means that certain MSRs (e.g., TSC, APERF, MPERF,..) might (probably) return real host values, while other MSRs might be virtualized (e.g., VMX, MTRRs,..) and return fake values.
 * #### Testing on real hardware
 	* I hope it's fairly obvious that this tool should be used on your own risk, and that I am **NOT** responsible for any damages caused by this educational-purposes-based project.
 	This hacky superglued code can go haywire at any moment.